History of Stacey Abrams in Timeline

 December 2018: Fair Fight Lawsuit Initiated

-2018: Voter Registration Cancellations
+2018: Voter Registrations Canceled

-Between 2012 and 2018, Kemp's office cancelled over 1.4 million voter registrations.
+Between 2012 and 2018, Kemp's office canceled over 1.4 million voter registrations.

 2018: Featured in "All In: The Fight For Democracy"

-2018: Founded Fair Fight Action
+2018: Fair Fight Action Founded

 In 2018, Stacey Abrams founded Fair Fight Action, an organization focused on addressing voter suppression.